 There is a small parking space on the side of the road which can fit only a few scooters.
 Don’t leave your helmet or anything else on your scooter since the monkeys who hang around here might steal your stuff and they can be quite aggressive at times.

 Related post: Ultimate guide to the best Koh Lanta beaches

 PAI PLONG BEACH

-Pai Plong Beach is a secluded beach that can be accessed through a small jungle path from above the cliffs.
-The trail has some beautiful lookout points over the scenic stretch of golden sand beach and cliffs in the distance.
+Pai Plong Beach is a secluded beach in the Krabi area that can be accessed through a small jungle path from above the cliffs.
+The trail has some beautiful lookout points over the ocean and karst cliffs.

 If you’re not very fit, you can choose to walk along the beach from Ao Nang but only during low tide.

 It takes about 30 minutes to reach Pai Plong beach from Ao Nang beach.
 And due to its secluded location, Pai Plong beach doesn’t attract too many visitors.

 Related post: Complete guide to Pai Plong Beach

 BAMBOO BEACH, KOH LANTA